Robust Training of Social Media Image Classification Models for Rapid Disaster Response: Conclusions

 \section{Conclusions}

 The imagery and textual content available on social media have been used by humanitarian organizations in times of disaster events.
 There has been limited work for disaster response image classification tasks compared to text.
-In this study, we addressed four tasks such as disaster types, informativeness, humanitarian and damage severity, that are needed for disaster response in real-time.
+In this study, we posed four research questions and performed extensive experiments on four tasks such as disaster type, informativeness, humanitarian, and damage severity to answer those questions.
 Our experimental results on individual and consolidated datasets suggest that data consolidation helps.
-We investigated four tasks using different state-of-art neural network architectures and reported the best models.
+We investigated four tasks using various state-of-the-art neural network architectures and reported the best-performing models.
 The findings on data augmentation suggest that a more generalized model can be obtained with such approaches.
-Our investigation on semi-supervised and multitask learning shows new research directions for the community.
-We also provide some insights of activation maps to demonstrate what class-specific information a network is learning.
+Our investigation on semi-supervised and multitask learning suggests new research directions for the community.
+We also provide some insights of activation maps to demonstrate what class-specific information is learned by the network.